 In this essay I shall explore computer animation from the viewpoint of a mathematician for whom drawing mathematical pictures came as a late vocation, and for whom teaching what he learned became the principal arbiter for many choices and decisions.
-I hope this attempt to formalize my "axioms" (if only to rationalize my ideosyncrasies) will at least amuse the reader.
+I hope this attempt to formalize my axioms (if only to rationalize my ideosyncrasies) will at least amuse the reader.

-First, I draw a sharp distinction between photorealistic rendering of computer images and a species of non-photorealistic rendering,1
+First, I draw a sharp distinction between photorealistic rendering of computer images and a species of non-photorealistic rendering.
+This new discipline [33, 23, 1, 29] treats computer simulations of all graphics media other that photography.